 A patent is not granted if the invention or process violates human dignity or is in any other way contrary to public morals or public policy.
-Also excluded from patentability are:
+The following are also excluded from patentability:

-The last point applies unless it is a microbiological procedure or product derived from it or the application of the invention is not technically confined to a single plant or animal variety.
+The last point applies unless it is a microbiological procedure or product derived from it, or if the application of the invention is not technically confined to a single plant or animal variety.

 The patent holder has the exclusive right to exploit the patent commercially.

-By virtue of a Treaty, the competent Patent Office is the Swiss Federal Institute of Intellectual Property (Eidgenössisches Institut fur geistiges Eigentum or IGE) with its headquarters in Bern, Switzerland.
-The website of the IGE provides detailed information on the application procedure.
+By virtue of a Treaty, the competent Patent Office is the Swiss Federal Institute of Intellectual Property (Eidgenössisches Institut fur geistiges Eigentum or IGE), the headquarters of which are in Bern, Switzerland.
+The website of the IGE (www.ige.ch) provides detailed information on the application procedure.

 Enforcement and Remedies